Charles Dickens - Great Expectations

 I really enjoyed this book and I know that I’ll read it a few more times.
 It’s my guilty pleasure – a story about a man who wanted so much more for himself to the point of rejecting his friends, family and happiness in the process, just to realise that the little he had was the best he ever had is not a new one but is one I felt was well executed by Dickens through this book

-Based on this, I would give this book a 4/5
+Based on that, I would give this book a 5/5

 Would I recommend?

-This book was written in the early 1860s so has a very different literary style from what you can expect in today’s world.
-However, if this is something that you don’t mind, I would recommend this book as it’s one that reminds me to stay grounded and be grateful for all that I am and all that I have while working towards something greater.
-I would say that it’s quite a humbling book which I appreciate and would imagine others would too
+I would recommend this book as it’s one that reminds me to stay grounded and be grateful for all that I am and all that I have while working towards something greater.
+I would say that it’s quite a humbling book which I appreciate and would imagine that others would too

 Favourite Quotes